Steelers use strong 2nd half to beat Cowboys 16-3

 Or maybe it was simply a matter of two of the league’s most popular franchises being on the field in the Hall of Fame game, regardless of how many backups were in action.

+“Just being in a stadium full of fans, the energy they provided,” Steelers coach Mike Tomlin said.
+“We were without that for the good part of a year.”

 Not unexpectedly for the kickoff to the preseason, the game was marked by spotty offense and special teams — until Sexton came through.

-Both sides lacked timing with the ball, helping each defense.
+“Sexton had a big punt return, I thought that ignited us,” Tomlin added.
+“That was the springboard for us moving forward.”

 Pittsburgh blocked a field goal attempt by Hunter Niswander, and Steelers placekicker Sam Sloman missed from 49 yards, as well a botching an extra point.
 Niswander also missed from 52 yards and the opening half finished 3-0 thanks to Niswander’s 29-yarder.